acddca/MDocRE/Datasets/MDocRED/README.txt

-The total dataset keeps uploading.
+The whole dataset keeps uploading.